 Max barks when I describe how he attacked the dolphin.
 Several kids look all around, sure they can hear my brave dog.

 After lunch I call Henri at the Casino about Siouxsie and the band playing in Saturday’s show.
-He indicates that they had agreed to play.
+He indicates they had agreed to play.
 Since he sent travel expenses he has heard nothing.
 I place a call to Siouxsie in London.
 She has a phone in the hall of her Bed/Sit in the West End.

 “Siouxsie Sioux, Siouxsie Sioux.
 Call from Switzerland.
 Call from Switzerland,” I hear the person who picked up yell for my sweetheart (I wish).